Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/hb.md

 ***Prerequisite:** Level 7+ Warlock*

-You can cast *Polymorph* with a Warlock spell slot.
+You can cast [:spell-lv4: Polymorph] with a Warlock spell slot.

 ---